LLM-Based World Models Can Make Decisions Solely, But Rigorous Evaluations are Needed: Introduction

-Therefore, based on the above three key observations, we proposal a comprehensive evaluation of world models with LLMs for decision making.
-Specifically, we leverage \textbf{31 diverse environments} from~\citep{wang2023bytesized,wang2024language} with different tasks varying from daily tasks, e.g., washing clothes, to scientific tasks, e.g., forging keys, and different difficulty levels, i.e., steps to complete the tasks, and curate the rule-based policy for each environment for the evaluation.
-Then, we design three main tasks: i) \textbf{policy verification}: verifying whether the policy can complete the task, ii) \textbf{action proposal}: proposing the top-$K$ actions that can potentially complete the task, and iii) \textbf{policy planning}: finding the policy solely with the combination of the different functionalities, i.e., policy verification and action proposal.
-Finally, we conduct the comprehensive evaluation of the advanced LLMs, i.e., GPT-4o and GPT-4o-mini, on the environments for the three tasks under various settings.
-The key observations include: i) GPT-4o significantly outperforms GPT-4o-mini on the three main tasks, especially for the tasks which requires the domain knowledge, ii) the performance of the world model with LLM will be decreased for long-term decision-making tasks, and iii) the combination of different functionalities of the world model for decision making will brings unstability of the performance.
+Despite these celebrating progress, the role of LLM-based world models in decision models is still unclear for researchers.
+In this paper, we present a comprehensive view: \textbf{LLM-based world models have the potential to make decisions solely through the combination of policy verification and action proposal capabilities, but rigorous evaluation frameworks are needed to assess this capability.} We first present the two key observations to showcase how LLM-based world models can make decisions, and then present the three key observations to demonstrate why current evaluation framework of LLM-based world models is not sufficient.
+Then, we present our suggested evaluation framework: i) \textbf{policy verification}: verifying whether the policy can complete the task, ii) \textbf{action proposal}: proposing the top-$K$ actions that can potentially complete the task, and iii) \textbf{policy planning}: finding the policy solely with the combination of the different functionalities, i.e., policy verification and action proposal.
+Finally, we leverage \textbf{31 diverse environments} from~\citep{wang2023bytesized,wang2024language} with different tasks varying from daily tasks, e.g., washing clothes, to scientific tasks, e.g., forging keys, and curate the rule-based policy for each environment for the evaluation and conduct the comprehensive evaluation of the advanced LLMs, i.e., GPT-4o and GPT-4o-mini, on the environments for three tasks under various settings, {which serves as a proof of concept for the suggested evaluation framework}.
+The \textbf{key findings} include: i) GPT-4o significantly outperforms GPT-4o-mini on the three main tasks, especially for the tasks which requires the domain knowledge, e.g., scientific tasks, ii) the performance of the LLM-based world models depends predominantly on their performance in key steps, while the total number of steps required for task completion is a weaker indicator of task difficulty and critical bottleneck steps play a more decisive role and iii) {the combination of world models' functionalities for decision making tends to increase performance instability in our experiments, which can partially obscure the performance gap between stronger and weaker model.
+We hope this work can encourage researchers to rethink the evaluation of world models and further advance the research of the world model field.
+Code can be access at: \url{https://github.com/joannacyang/WorldModel_TMLR}.